appuio/docs/services/api/10_container_building.rst

 Incremental builds
 ^^^^^^^^^^^^^^^^^

-In comparison with a Gitlab CI pipeline like the one we built for the webserver, the above S2I configuration loses out regarding the time-savings through caching (the assemble script redownloads all the dependencies on each run).
+In comparison with a Gitlab CI pipeline like the one we built for the webserver, the above S2I configuration loses out regarding time-savings through caching (the assemble script redownloads the dependencies on each run).

-To achieve the same caching behavior as in our Gitlab CI pipelines, we will have to add another S2I script called **save-artifacts** that extracts the dependencies that we want to cache.
-OpenShift can later be configured to automatically inject those dependencies before running the assemble script, which will save time.
+To achieve the same caching behavior as in our Gitlab CI pipelines, we will have to add another S2I script called **save-artifacts** that extracts the dependencies we want to cache.
+OpenShift can later be configured to automatically inject those dependencies before running the assemble script.

 A stub for the save-artifacts script should already have been created in the .s2i/bin directory.
-We will need to update the paths it extracts to contain the .ivy cache folder, as this is where SBT caches the dependencies.
+We will need to update the paths it extracts to contain the .ivy cache folder, as this is where the SBT build tool caches the dependencies.

 .. code-block:: bash
     :caption: .s2i/bin/save-artifacts